The general rule is that divorce will revoke provisions in favour of the former spouse.

 The effect of divorce on a will is governed by the different laws of the states and territories in Australia.
-However, there are certain common effects with respect to Queensland, ACT, South Australia, New South Wales and Northern Territory.
+However, there are certain common effects concerning Queensland, ACT, South Australia, New South Wales and Northern Territory.

 The following are the said common effects: